Student rate: NEW rates for 2019

 I like editing theses (it’s a great challenge) but I respect that students can rarely afford full editing rates.
-If you’ve sent me a query about editing your thesis, I’ll likely direct you to this page so that you can make an informed decision about whether I’m right for you.
-I find it useful to go into detail, so that you understand the process and costs.
+If you’ve sent me a query about editing your thesis, I’ll have likely directed you to this page so that you can make an informed decision about whether I’m right for you.
+I find it useful to go into frank detail, so that you understand the process and costs, and we can work together with clear expectations.

 - The unavoidable consideration with your thesis is that it’s long – it’s probably book length – and that means my work takes time.

-- An excellent rule of thumb is 15-20 minutes per 1000 words, plus a bit of time for project management, communication and creating resources like style sheets (a record of the consistency applied to your work).
+- An excellent minimum rule of thumb is 20 minutes per 1000 words, plus a bit of time for project management, communication and creating resources like style sheets (a record of the consistency applied to your work).

-- That is, if your thesis is 80,000 words, it will take me around 25 hours to work through it.
-If you consider this more closely, that’s 3 solid days to read your work, find and fix mistakes, improve grammar, make comments where relevant, check and advise on references, and tackle a host of other tasks (see below).
-The pace is about 3 minutes a page, which is rapid for making a meaningful contribution to a complex, book-length work.
+- That is, if your thesis is 100,000 words, it will take me around 35 hours to work through it.
+If you consider this more closely, that’s 4 solid days to read your work, find and fix mistakes, improve grammar, make comments where relevant, check and advise on references, and tackle a host of other tasks (see below).
+The pace is about 3 minutes a page, which is quick.

-- These costs are competitive against other professional editing services, and lower than the average rate for editorial work in Australia (i.e. discounted for students).
-That said, you will find editors that will quote cheaper rates.
+- These costs are highly competitive against other professional editing services, and lower than the average rate for editorial work in Australia.
+That said, you’ll find many editors that will quote cheaper rates.

 Copyediting and proofreading tasks